 When my son told me that he had been staying in an enchanted castle, I wanted to know all the details, of course!
 The castle was inside a mountain, and everything in the castle had been covered in black.
 The chairs, tables, benches, and also the three princesses who lived there; they were all covered in black.

-The black princesses told my son that if he stayed with them for a year, he would free them from their enchantment They allowed him come to visit me, but he had to go back.
-The year wasn’t yet complete.
+The black princesses told my son that if he stayed with them for a year, he would free them from their enchantment They allowed him to come and visit me, but he had to go back.
+The year wasn’t yet over.

 I said, “Take a candle with you, and hold it up over them while they’re sleeping.
 You’ll see who they really are.”
 I didn’t trust them, you see.